 Methodology

 This research uses qualitative methods to explain mapping through Geographic Information Systems (GIS) and explore processes, policies, perceptions, and institutional capacity in managing disaster risk.
-According to Creswell (2018), quantitative research emphasizes mapping methods measured in numbers, while qualitative research allows researchers to understand social phenomena holistically based on the perspectives of participants in their natural contexts.
+According to Creswell (2018), quantitative research emphasises mapping methods measured in numbers, while qualitative research allows researchers to understand social phenomena holistically based on the perspectives of participants in their natural contexts.

 This research combines a qualitative approach with the use of Geographic Information Systems (GIS) as a spatial analysis tool.
-GIS is used not as a quantitative approach, but rather as a means to visualize and interpret spatial data to support qualitative disaster risk analysis, specifically in identifying the distribution of hazards, vulnerabilities, and capacities within the campus area.
+GIS is used not as a quantitative approach, but rather as a means to visualise and interpret spatial data to support qualitative disaster risk analysis, specifically in identifying the distribution of hazards, vulnerabilities, and capacities within the campus area.

 Theoretical Framework